huydang90/News-Summarization-with-BERT/README.md

 ### Mobile Application UI

 Quick News with BERT is a proof of concept for how these automated summary models can be utilized in real life setting.
 The user will be able to choose news sites that are of their interest and see the latest updated articles and generate their summaries quickly and efficiently.
+The functionalities, at the moment, are hard-coded in, however, and will be updated in the future.

 Make sure you have Flutter installed on your local machine.
 For more instructions on how to install flutter, please take a look [here](https://flutter.io/docs/get-started/install).